tthoma24/resume/README.md

 Proven talent for aligning business strategy and objectives with established support, security, and engineering paradigms to achieve maximum operational impacts with minimum resource expenditures.
 Efficiency-focused thought leader with expertise spanning system administration, computer and server security, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, security awareness training, customer service, and technology solutions.
 Exceptionally dedicated and precise professional with keen interpersonal, communication, and organizational skills.

 # PROFESSIONAL EXPERIENCE
-## BetterHealth A Planned Parenthood Partnership, Remote, September 2020 – Present
+## BetterHealth A Planned Parenthood Partnership, Remote, Sep 2020 – Present
 ### Senior Cloud Engineer

 * Provide technical leadership and knowledge for building a high functioning cloud engineering and services organization to move Planned Parenthood Affiliates located throughout the United States to the Epic Electronic Health Record.
 This multi-year, multi-million-dollar project has directly led to patients in Ohio being seen 8 days sooner for abortion care and a decrease in several hours of average abortion visit time across all affiliates using Epic.